 My first choice was visiting the park itself, but since it was booked for the next two months, I picked one of their new projects – The Elephant Trails.
-It’s a part of ENPs “saddle off” program, meaning the park is sponsors elephants owner to bring people, who take care and interact with the animals instead of riding them.
-A win-win situation!
+It’s a part of ENP’s “saddle off” program, meaning that the park sponsors the elephants’ owner to have people take care and interact with the animals instead of riding them.

 The Elephant Trails experience

 Your day starts at 8:00 – 8:30 when the minibus picks you up from your hotel.
 If you want to have the best seats, you can also go and take it from the office at 7:40. (this is what I did)

 The ride lasted approximately an hour, and on the way there, we stopped to get some banana breakfast for the big guys.